actiTIME is not available

 - Failed to load actiTIME database configuration file.The database configuration file is actitime/WEB-INF/classes/com/actimind/actitime/AT.properties.
 Start MySQL setup script to configure the database:

-If you want actiTIME on Windows to work with MS Access database, launch one of the following scripts without parameters:
+If you’re using actiTIME with a MS Access database, launch one of the following scripts without parameters:

 - setup_access_vista.vbs if you are using Windows Vista